harry-gibson/DHS-To-Database/README.md

 **This repository, then, contains ETL code for working with these "Hierarchical ASCII data" downloads.**

-We parse the datafiles into standalone CSV format tables, and then load those tables to a PostgreSQL database.
+We parse the datafiles into standalone CSV format tables, based on the analysis of the CSPro file format [here](doc/Data_Format.md), and then load those tables to a PostgreSQL database.
 From there we can, with care and acknowledgement of limitations, write SQL queries to interrogate the whole database at once and thus extract cross-sectional data across the whole body of DHS surveys.

 All of the other downloadable data formats ("Child Recode", "Household Recode", etc) are extractions from this relational data structure that could theoretically be reproduced using an SQL query from the database that is maintained using this code.
 <br/>